Vitamin E

 Vitamin E deficiency

-Vitamin E deficiency is rare and usually occurs in people with conditions that affect fat absorption, such as cystic fibrosis, chronic pancreatitis or celiac disease.
-Symptoms of severe deficiency can include neurological problems such as problems with coordination and movement (ataxia), muscle weakness and damage to the retina of the eye.
+Vitamin E deficiency is rare and usually occurs in people with conditions that impair fat absorption, such as cystic fibrosis, chronic pancreatitis, or celiac disease.
+Symptoms of severe deficiency can include neurological problems such as impaired coordination and movement (ataxia), muscle weakness, and damage to the retina of the eye.

 Safety and overdose

-Although vitamin E is safe in the amounts typically obtained through diet, long-term use of high doses of supplements can pose potential risks.
-These include an increased risk of bleeding, especially in people taking blood-thinning medications, and a possible interaction with other medications.
+Although vitamin E is safe in the amounts typically obtained through food, long-term intake of high doses from supplements may pose potential risks.
+These include an increased risk of bleeding, particularly in individuals taking blood-thinning medications, and possible interactions with other drugs.

 Summary

-Vitamin E is an essential antioxidant that plays an important role in maintaining cellular health and immune system function.
-A balanced diet rich in foods rich in vitamin E can help ensure adequate amounts of this important vitamin.
-When taking dietary supplements, it is advisable to stick to the recommended doses and, if necessary, seek medical advice to avoid overdose and unwanted interactions.
+Vitamin E is an essential antioxidant that plays a vital role in maintaining cell health and immune system function.
+A balanced diet rich in vitamin E-rich foods can help ensure adequate intake of this important vitamin.
+When taking supplements, it is advisable to adhere to the recommended dosages and, if necessary, seek medical advice to avoid overdosing and adverse interactions.

 Similar terms